Pyroh/DefaultsWrapper/README.md

 func cgAffineTransform(forKey defaultName: String) -> CGAffineTransform
 ```

-`Codable` types don't need here to be `UserDefaultsCodable` to be solely used with `UserDefaults`

-There is also a `register` method that allows to register only one object instead of a `Dictionary`.
+There is also a `register` method that allows to register only one object instead of a `Dictionary`, for every supported type.

 ## License